Refined unramified cohomology of schemes

 \section{Comparison theorems to algebraic cycles}

-In this section, we fix a prime $\ell$ and an $\ell$-adic twisted Borel--Moore cohomology theory $H^\ast(-,A(n))$ on a constructible category of Noetherian schemes $\VV$ with coefficients in a full subcategory $\mathcal A\subset \Mod_{\Z_\ell}$, as in Definition \ref{def:Borel--Moore-cohomology-l-adic}.
+In this section, we fix a prime $\ell$ and an $\ell$-adic twisted Borel--Moore cohomology theory $H^\ast(-,A(n))$ on a constructible category of Noetherian schemes $\VV$ with coefficients in a full subcategory $\mathcal A\subset \Mod_{\Z_\ell}$, see Definition \ref{def:Borel--Moore-cohomology-l-adic}.
+In particular, (\ref{ax:pushforward})--(\ref{ax:Hilbert90}) hold true.
 The main result is that this set-up allows to compute several cycle groups efficiently.